-- Review and approve 2019 Yolo School Bike and Pedestrian Infrastructure Grant Program
+- Deliberation and Action on the 2019 Yolo School Bike and Pedestrian Infrastructure Grant Program

 This week, thousands of Yolo and Solano County residents will celebrate Independence Day with family and friends, backyard celebrations and…fireworks.
 Officials at the Yolo-Solano Air Quality Management District (YSAQMD) want everyone, especially those with respiratory difficulties, to have a safe and fun 4th of July.
 Follow these tips to avoid smoke from fireworks:

 - Close windows and doors during prime hours for fireworks (9-11 p.m.)